 contact Naomi via firstname.lastname@example.org

-Naomi will not be teaching during the Spring of 2023.
+Naomi will not be teaching in the near future.

 COM114: Introduction to Presentational Speaking

 Description: This is a general education requirement for all undergraduate students attending Purdue University.
 A personal emphasis I have when teaching this course is on delivery.
 As someone with a background in theatrical performance, professional public speaking, and competitive Speech & Debate, I have experienced the distinction between simply giving a monologue/speech and delivering those same lines/ideas with flourish.

 Book Used: Morgan, M. & Hall, J., & Anderson, L. (2019).
 Presentations that Matter.
 Cincinnati, OH: Van-Griner Publishing.

 Description: This course is one of three required courses for the Communication Studies major in the Brian Lamb School of Communication at Purdue University.
 A strong emphasis of this course is practicing applying theory.
 This emphasis is what has brought me back to instructing and being a teaching assistant for this course as often as my schedule would permit.

 Book Used: A First Look at Communication Theory (10th edition) by Em Griffin, Andrew Ledbetter & Glenn Sparks (McGraw-Hill, 2018).